Is your business ready to go global?

 Middle Eastern male courier in driver seat of FedEx truck outside depot

-This year, FedEx deployed its first zero-tailpipe emissions electric delivery vehicles in South Africa, as part of continuing efforts to reduce carbon footprint and promote sustainable logistics.
+We’ve also deployed our first zero-tailpipe emissions electric delivery vehicles in South Africa, as part of efforts to reduce carbon footprint and promote sustainable logistics on the African continent.
 These EVs are ‘MAXUS eDeliver 3’ and feature a delivery capacity of 240km on a full charge.

-In other parts of the region, FedEx also introduced14 EVs in Jordan and e-cargo bikes in Morocco and Pakistan.
+In other parts of the region, we’ve introduced EVs in Jordan and e-cargo bikes in Morocco and Pakistan.

 Electrification benefits more than just the environment